 The purpose of mind mapping depends on who you ask.
 A smart student probably wants mind mapping to be a tool that helps when studying.
 It should clarify and store information.
 A person who loves mind mapping may want to spend a lot of time creating and perfecting a mind map.

 There is a huge difference between these two people in their approach to mind mapping.
 The smart learner uses mind mapping as a tool.
-The second person has a goal of creating a really good-looking mind map.
+The second person has the goal of creating a really good-looking mind map.

 As a student or adult learner, you don’t have a lot of time to waste.
 The moment you try to create a good-looking mind map… you will probably lose a lot of time.